-Iran, Government: The potential of ICTs as key enablers of development and innovation, is fully recognized in the Post-2015 Development Agenda.
-Taking into account the growing importance of relevant content, skills and an enabling environment, ICTs should be fully recognized as tools empowering people .
+Iran, Government: The potential of ICTs as one of the key enablers for development and innovation, is fully recognized in the Post-2015 Development Agenda.
+Taking into account the growing importance of relevant content, skills and an enabling environment, ICTs should be fully recognized as tools empowering people toward achieving development and acting as a catalyst for economic growth.
 The Post-2015 Development Agenda reflects lessons learned during the past decade in the implementation of the WSIS outcomes.
-There is an urgency to build on what has been learned on the uses of ICTs since the MDGs were established in 2000, and acknowledge how the two phases of the WSIS Summit have stimulated significant international cooperation and collaboration on ICTs as enablers for development.
+There is an urgency to build on what has been learned on the uses of ICTs since the MDGs were established in 2000, and acknowledge how the two phases of the WSIS Summit have stimulated significant international cooperation and collaboration especially enhanced cooperation on ICTs as enablers for development.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The potential of ICTs as key enablers of development and innovation, is fully recognized in the Post-2015 Development Agenda.
-Taking into account the growing importance of relevant content, skills and an enabling environment, ICTs should be fully recognized as tools empowering people.
-The Post-2015 Development Agenda reflects lessons learned during the past decade in the implementation of the WSIS outcomes.
-There is an urgency to build on what has been learned on the uses of ICTs since the MDGs were established in 2000, and acknowledge how the two phases of the WSIS Summit have stimulated significant international cooperation and collaboration on ICTs as enablers for development.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The potential of ICTs as key enablers of development Taking into account the growing importance of relevant content, skills and an enabling environment, ICTs should be fully recognized as tools empowering people. .
+There is an urgency to build on what has been learned on the uses of ICTs since the MDGs were established in 2000, and acknowledge how the WSIS has stimulated significant international cooperation and collaboration on ICTs as enablers for development.

-Canada, Government: The potential of ICTs as key enablers of development and innovation, is fully recognized in the Post-2015 Development Agenda.
+Canada, Government: The potential of ICTs as key enablers of development and innovation is fully recognized in the Post-2015 Development Agenda.
 Taking into account the growing importance of relevant content, skills and an enabling environment, ICTs should be fully recognized as tools empowering people.
 The Post-2015 Development Agenda reflects lessons learned during the past decade in the implementation of the WSIS outcomes.
 There is an urgency to build on what has been learned on the uses of ICTs since the MDGs were established in 2000, and acknowledge how the two phases of the WSIS Summit have stimulated significant international cooperation and collaboration on ICTs as enablers for development.

-Sweden, Government: The potential of ICTs as key enablers of development and innovation, is fully recognized in the Post-2015 Development Agenda.
-Taking into account the growing importance of relevant content, skills and an enabling environment, ICTs should be fully recognized as tools empowering people.
-The Post-2015 Development Agenda reflects lessons learned during the past decade in the implementation of the WSIS outcomes.
+Sweden, Government: The potential of ICTs as key enablers of development and innovation is recognized in the Post-2015 Development Agenda.
+ICTs should be fully recognized as tools empowering people, taking into account the growing importance of relevant content, skills and an enabling environment.
+The Post-2015 Development Agenda reflects the lessons learned during the past decade in the implementation of the WSIS outcomes.
 There is an urgency to build on what has been learned on the uses of ICTs since the MDGs were established in 2000, and acknowledge how the two phases of the WSIS Summit have stimulated significant international cooperation and collaboration on ICTs as enablers for development.

-UNESCO, International Organization: The potential of ICTs as key enablers of development and innovation, is fully recognized in the Post-2015 Development Agenda.
+UNESCO, International Organization: The potential of ICTs as key enablers of development and innovation, is fully recognized by the WSIS stakeholders but not duly reflected in the Post-2015 Development Agenda.
 Taking into account the growing importance of relevant content, skills and an enabling environment, ICTs should be fully recognized as tools empowering people.
 The Post-2015 Development Agenda reflects lessons learned during the past decade in the implementation of the WSIS outcomes.
-There is an urgency to build on what has been learned on the uses of ICTs since the MDGs were established in 2000, and acknowledge how the two phases of the WSIS Summit have stimulated significant international cooperation and collaboration on ICTs as enablers for development.
+There is an urgency to build on what has been learned on the uses of ICTs since the MDGs were established in 2000, and acknowledge how the two phases of the WSIS have stimulated significant international cooperation and collaboration on ICTs as enablers for development.